1Forschungszentrum Jülich, Institute of Energy and Climate Research – Stratosphere (IEK-7), Jülich, Germany

 2Institute for Atmospheric Physics, University of Mainz, Mainz, Germany

-3Institute for Meteorology and Climate Research, Karlsruhe Institute of Technology, Karlsruhe, Germany
+3Institute of Meteorology and Climate Research, Karlsruhe Institute of Technology, Karlsruhe, Germany

 Received: 30 May 2016 – Discussion started: 23 Jun 2016